Moment Constraints and Phase Recovery for Multireference Alignment: Introduction

-In this work, we show that template alignment can be made to perform comparably to these non-aligning methods by enforcing a moment constraint on the reconstruction.
-This constraint, referred to as the \emph{phase manifold}, requires all signals to have the same power spectrum as $x$, that is, the same second-order moments.
-We argue that applying template alignment to samples $\xi_i$ in order to align them with a signal $z$ on the phase manifold effectively combines the Fourier phases of both the template and the true signal.
-Using this phenomenon, we propose a two-step iterative method as follows: we initialize our template with a random guess $z_0$ on the phase manifold of $x$, then apply template alignment, and subsequently project the result back onto the phase manifold.
-By repeating this process, we approximate the true signal $x$ (see Figure \ref{fig: algorithm}).
-Empirically, we observe that this method is more robust to noise than the method of moments and also significantly faster than EM.
+In this work, we improve template alignment by combining it with a moment constraint on the reconstruction.
+This constraint, referred to as the \emph{phase manifold}, requires all signals to have the same power spectrum as $x$, that is, the same second-order moments. {We propose an iterative algorithm which we call moment constrained alignment (MCA), that alternates between template alignment and projection onto the phase manifold.
+The intuition behind this approach is that the alignment takes care of the phases of the Fourier coefficients in the signal, and the projection adjusts the magnitudes.
+We show that MCA corresponds to a projected block-coordinate descent algorithm with respect to the joint log-likelihood function constrained to the phase manifold, and is therefore provably convergent.} We show on a set of test cases that MCA performs comparably to both the method of moments and EM.
+In particular, we observe that MCA is more robust to noise than the method of moments and also significantly faster than EM.

-It is worth mentioning that in an extreme scenario, such as when the SNR is zero---meaning the observed signals are essentially white noise---the output Fourier phases of template alignment align with those of the template itself, as illustrated in Figure~\ref{fig:albert}.
+It is worth mentioning that in an extreme scenario, such as when the SNR is zero -- meaning the observed signals are essentially white noise -- the output Fourier phases of template alignment align with those of the template itself, as illustrated in \cref{fig:albert}.

 The structure of our paper is as follows.
-In Section~\ref{sec:prim}, we introduce the basic notions of our approach including the expected loss function.
-Section~\ref{sec:phase-recovery} is dedicated to examining the behavior of the expected loss function, including its smoothness and critical points across all SNR regimes.
-We also develop an algorithm that solves the MRA problem.
-Finally, in the Section~\ref{sec:experiments}, we compare the accuracy and performance of our method with those of the EM and higher-order moments methods.
+In \Cref{sec:prim}, we introduce the basic notions of our approach including the empirical loss and aligning functions, which converge uniformly to the expected loss and aligning functions on the phase manifold. \Cref{sec:phase-recovery} is dedicated to examining the behavior of the expected loss function, including its smoothness and critical points across all SNR regimes. {The key results in this section are \cref{prop:loss-smooth}, which proves that the expected loss function is smooth, \cref{prop:gradi-formula}, which derives an explicit expression for the gradient of the loss in terms of the aligning function, and \cref{prop:crit_paral}, which shows that the true signal $x$ is a critical point of the loss function.
+In \Cref{sec:method}, we state the MCA algorithm, and prove that it results in a sequence of iterates that converge to a stationary loss value}.
+Finally, in the \Cref{sec:experiments}, we compare the accuracy and performance of our method with those of the EM and higher-order method of moments algorithms.